Top tips cheat sheet...

 Oils - won't be processed by the worms so may cause smells or an unfriendly environment

 Chemicals - avoid any materials contaminated with toxic chemicals, such as sawdust from treated wood, paper towel used with cleaning sprays, disinfectant wipes etc.

 Worms love coffee grounds but mix them with other foods and paper.
-Large amounts can emit ammonium, so if you have a big quantities allow it to dry out and age first.
+Large amounts can emit ammonium, so if you have large quantities allow it to dry out and age first.

 The same advice applies if you want to add chicken manure – it is high in nitrogen and needs to age first to blow off the excess ammonium.